Mario-Florio/social-media-app/README.md

 <img src="./readme-imgs/user-manual/features/dark-mode/dark-mode.png" width=700 style="margin-bottom: 2rem"/>

 ### Editing and Deleting Posts
-The ability to edit and delete posts can be found within the posts options menu (an icon at the top-right corner of the post, marked by three dots).
+The ability to edit and delete posts can be found within the posts options menu (an icon found at the top-right corner of the post, marked by three dots).

 <img src="./readme-imgs/user-manual/features/editing-and-deleting-posts/options-icon.png" width=500 style="margin-bottom: 2rem"/>

-Once activated, the posts options menu will give access to the "Edit Post" and "Delete Post" options.
+Once activated the posts options menu will give access to the "Edit Post" and "Delete Post" options.

 <img src="./readme-imgs/user-manual/features/editing-and-deleting-posts/options-menu.png" width=700/>

 #### Editing
 Selecting the edit option will open a text box with the post body within it.
-The user can then edit the post body as desired, then press submit when done.
+The user can then edit the post body as desired, pressing submit when done.
 The edits will then be published.

 <img src="./readme-imgs/user-manual/features/editing-and-deleting-posts/edit-text-box.png" width=700/>

 #### Deleting
-Select the delete option will open a window asking user to confirm deletion.
+Selecting the delete option will open a window asking the user to confirm deletion.
 This confirmation will be proposed via a button labeled "Confirm".
 The user can also choose to cancel from here as well.

 <img src="./readme-imgs/user-manual/features/editing-and-deleting-posts/confirmation-popup.png" width=400/>

 ### Likes and Comments
-Likes and comments can be accessed via the posts option menu, but they can also be accessed more convieniently on the post component itself.
+Likes and comments can be accessed via the posts option menu (see [Editing and Deleting Posts](#editing-and-deleting-posts)), but they can also be accessed more convieniently on the post component itself.

 #### Likes
-Liking a post can be done simply by clicking on the "Like" link (found in bottom-left of post component).
+Liking a post can be done by simply clicking on the "Like" link (found in bottom-left of post component).
 Similarly, all of the posts current likes can be accessed via the "[insert amount] likes" link (found in bottom-left of post component, above the "Like" link).

 <img src="./readme-imgs/user-manual/features/likes-and-comments/post-like-links.png" width=500/>